Carol Kazeem

 Carol Kazeem is an American politician currently serving as a Democratic member of the Pennsylvania House of Representatives for the 159th district since January 2023.

 Early life and education

-She was born in Chester, Pennsylvania and attended Chester Upland School District until high school.
+She was born in Chester, Pennsylvania, and attended Chester Upland School District until high school.
 She graduated from Ridley High School in 2010.
-She received an Associates degree as a medical coder from Anthem College in 2012 and graduated from Keiser University in 2021 as a paralegal.
+She received an Associate degree as a medical coder from Anthem College in 2012 and graduated from Keiser University in 2021 as a paralegal.
 She worked in the healthcare field for over 13 years in several roles including as a trauma outreach specialist.